Health Plans and Influencer Marketing: Things to Consider

 Where did they get their medical degree, etc.?

-Reach & Trust
+Reach and Trust

 Influencers impact millions of followers—an ideal way to amplify health campaigns and reminders.